Catalina Island Hiking

 Catalina Island Hiking & Trail Info - Social distancing in public parks and trails.

 Catalina Island offers some of southern California’s best hiking trails.
 Dramatic wildlife, awe-inspiring views and a wide array of trails combine to offer both challenge and reward for hikers of all abilities.
 Eighty-eight percent of the land on Catalina Island is protected and maintained through the Catalina Island Conservancy.
-Make sure and check in with the Catalina Conservancy to secure a Catalina hiking permit before setting out if you plan to hike within Catalina's 70-square mile interior.
+Make sure and check in with the Catalina Island Conservancy to secure a Catalina Island hiking permit before setting out if you plan to hike within Catalina Island's 70-square mile interior.

 Avalon Walks, Runs & Hikes